Vatti clipping algorithm

 The Vatti clipping algorithm is used in computer graphics.
+It was proposed by Bala R Vatti, who worked at Calcomp and Hewlett-Packard in the 1990s and proposed the algorithm in the Communications of the ACM Journal in 1992.

-It allows clipping of any number of arbitrarily shaped subject polygons by any number of arbitrarily shaped clip polygons.
+The algorithm allows clipping of any number of arbitrarily shaped subject polygons by any number of arbitrarily shaped clip polygons.
 Unlike the Sutherland–Hodgman and Weiler–Atherton polygon clipping algorithms, the Vatti algorithm does not restrict the types of polygons that can be used as subjects or clips.
 Even complex (self-intersecting) polygons, and polygons with holes can be processed.
 The algorithm is generally applicable only in 2D space.